Great to have you with us on yet another excursion into broadcast excellence.

 The fruits of his victory include the honor of being picked to respond to President Bush's State of the Union address Tuesday and the wrath of liberal bloggers wondering why Democrats didn't choose somebody else, anybody else.

-This is an entire story devoted to the anger of the liberal blogs and why the Democrats chose the newly elected Timothy Kane.
+Yes, my friends, this is an entire story devoted to the anger of the liberal blogs and why the Democrats chose the newly elected Timothy Kane, Democrat governor of Virginia, to respond to the president.

-Ariana Huffington demanded on her web blog in a post that drew 262 responses, mostly echoing her irritation.
+What the hell are they thinking, Ariana Huffington demanded on her web blog in a post that drew 262 responses, mostly echoing her irritation?

 She accused the Democrats of choosing somebody whose only claim to fame is he carried a red state.

-Only claim to fame is he carried a red state.
+Only claim to fame is he carried a red state?

 That's a crime.